wrth1337/RX/README.md

 def isZero(x) = x == 0
 def isPositive(x) = x > 0
 def isNegative(x) = x < 0
 ```

+## Planned or possible extensions
+- Strings, floats, and more data types
+- Interactive REPL
+- Input/output primitives (with controlled side effects)
+- Type system or type hints
+- Rewriting traces and visual debugging tools
+- Modules and imports for larger programs

 ## Notes
 Currently, arithmetic and comparison operators are evaluated natively in Java, not via rewrite rules.
 Replacing this with a fully rule-based system is a possible future direction.